Pressure Cooker Cabbage Roll Chili

 Whether on a cold winter night or a hot summer afternoon.
 It hits the spot.

-Using the Instant Pot really makes it easy any time of the year.
+Using an electric pressure cooker like the Instant Pot really makes it easy any time of the year.
 It is done in less than an hour and it will not heat up your kitchen like a slow cooker will.

 Cabbage Roll Chili

 - Many people get frustrated when cooking dishes that include tomatoes, or other sauce elements that create a thick sauce.
-This can easily cause the Instant Pot can show a “BURN” notice and stop the cooking process.
+This can easily cause electric pressure cookers can show a “BURN” notice and stop the cooking process.
 To prevent this, we use a layering technique where the thicker sauce elements are added at the end, and placed on top without stirring it into the rest of the ingredients.
 This can be seen in Step 8 of this recipe.

 - The “Cook Time” includes the time it takes to get up to pressure and the time needed to release it.